tinacms/tina.io/content/docs/errors/esbuild-error.md

 ## ERROR: your schema.ts was not successfully executed

-This error means that the schema was compiled correctly (correct syntax and semantics) but when the code was run it produced an error.
+This error means that the schema was compiled correctly (correct syntax) but when the code was run it produced an error.

 Some common issues are